Rupert Gerritsen

 Rupert Gerritsen (1953 – 3 November 2013) was an Australian historian and a noted authority on Indigenous Australian prehistory.
-Coupled with his work on early Australian cartography, he played an influential part in re-charting Australian history prior to its settlement by the British in 1788, and noted evidence of agriculture and settlements on the continent before the arrival of settlers.
+Coupled with his work on early Australian cartography, he played an influential part in re-charting Australian history prior to its settlement by the British in 1788, and noted evidence of agriculture and settlements on the continent before the arrival of European settlers.

 Early years

-Rupert Gerritsen was born in Geraldton, Western Australia in 1953, of Dutch parents.
+Rupert Gerritsen was born in the Western Australian town of Geraldton, in 1953, of Dutch parents.
 He grew up in Geraldton, where he experienced first hand the excitement of the discovery of the wreck of the Batavia in 1963 and came to know some of those involved in its discovery and the discovery of other 17th and 18th century shipwrecks on the coast of Western Australia.

-From 1960s through to the 1980s he was involved in radical politics, anti-conscription, and social activism.
+From the 1960s through to the 1980s he was involved in radical politics, anti-conscription, and social activism.

 In 1972 he placed a bomb in the Perth office of the Department of Labour and National Service.
 According to his obituary, it was timed to go off in the early hours when the offices should be empty, and was aimed at destroying conscription files.
 The crude bomb failed to detonate.
-After the attempted bombing, he fled to Melbourne where he was arrested and extradited to WA.
-While on bail he fled to New Zealand where he was caught and was again extradited back to WA.
+After the attempted bombing, he fled to Melbourne where he was arrested and extradited to Western Australia.
+While on bail he fled to New Zealand where he was caught and was again extradited back to Western Australia.
 At trial he pled guilty to placing the bomb and served a one-year prison sentence.

-Professionally he was engaged for many years in Western Australia and the ACT in youth work, community work and mental health, and specialised in developmental work.
+Professionally he was engaged for many years in Western Australia and the Australian Capital Territory in youth work, community work and mental health, and specialised in developmental work.